-3.4.2 Receipt of Cash from Household Activities
+3.7.1 Receipt of Cash from Household Activities

 Respondents were also asked as to whether any member of the household had received cash from household activities that they were engaged in.
 These activities included traditional beer, other beverages, craftwork, clothes and cooked food.
-Most households that are 92 percent of them male headed and 88.3 percent female headed reported as having received no cash from any of the household activities that they were engaged in.
+Most households, that is 92 percent of them male headed and 88.3 percent female headed, reported as having received no cash from any of the household activities that they were engaged in.
 However, 2.7 percent of the male headed households and 5.5 percent of those headed by females reported that that they had received cash from selling traditional beer.
+Very few of the respondents indicated as to whether any member of the household as having received cash from selling traditional beer.
 Very few of the respondents indicated as to whether any member of the household as having received cash from activities such as craftwork, clothes and cooked food.

 Most members in female headed households were involved in dealing in traditional beer i.e. 64.8 percent compared to 35.2 percent of members living in male headed households.
-57.1 percent of female headed households and 42.9 percent of male headed households of the households got cash from other beverages.
+While 57.1 percent of female headed households and 42.9 percent of the households got cash from other beverages.
 More members in female head households were also involved in selling clothes compared to those members in households headed by males.
 Those who reported as having received cash from clothes included 60.0 percent female headed households and 40 percent male headed households.
 The same applied to cooked food as a source of cash.
-In this regard 60.2 percent of households headed by females compared to 39.2 percent of households headed by males received cash from cooked food.
-On the other hand they were more households headed by males than female headed households who were involved in craft work.
-Amongst male headed households 60.8 percent engaged in craft work as a source of cash compared to 39.2 percent of the female headed households.
-This is illustrated in table 4.
+In this regard 60.2 percent of households headed by females compared to 39.2 percent of households headed by males than female headed households who were involved in craft work Amongst male headed households 60.8 percent engaged in craft work as a source of cash compared to 39.2 percent of the female headed households.
+This is illustrated in table 5.